muhammadaziz01-dev/javascript-questions/README.md

 In JavaScript, all object keys are strings (unless it's a Symbol).
 Even though we might not _type_ them as strings, they are always converted into strings under the hood.

 JavaScript interprets (or unboxes) statements.
-When we use bracket notation, it sees the first opening bracket `[` and keeps going until it finds the closing bracket `]`.
+When we use bracket notation, it sees the first opening bracket `[` va keeps going until it finds the closing bracket `]`.
 Only then, it will evaluate the statement.

 `mouse[bird.size]`: First it evaluates `bird.size`, which is `"small"`. `mouse["small"]` returns `true`

 However, with dot notation, this doesn't happen. `mouse` does not have a key called `bird`, which means that `mouse.bird` is `undefined`.
 Then, we ask for the `size` using dot notation: `mouse.bird.size`.
 Since `mouse.bird` is `undefined`, we're actually asking `undefined.size`.
-This isn't valid, and will throw an error similar to `Cannot read property "size" of undefined`.
+This isn't valid, va will throw an error similar to `Cannot read property "size" of undefined`.

 </p>
 </details>

 ---

-###### 6. Natija qanday chiqadi
+###### 6. Natija qnday chiqadi

 ```javascript
 let c = { greeting: 'Hey!' };